 Illness is the first of nine obstacles to spiritual realisation listed in the Yoga Sutras.
 The essence of the digested food is said to be the primary cause of disease.
 Therefore dietary discipline is one of the primary requirements for Yoga practice.
 The body, senses, mind and soul are harmonised and oriented towards spiritual freedom (moksa/kaivalya).
 This requires the purification of the body/mind so that Sattvaguna becomes dominant in the individual.
 Kaya Suddhi is purification of the body by following a Satvic diet.

 Practice is first orientated to purify and restore your natural state of health balance, and empower you in life and to pursue a spiritual goal.

-Personal lessons including health advice are available to students who have completed the Vinyasa Krama Yoga 9 Day Intensive.
 To apply Yoga and Ayurveda in your daily life requires training in their techniques along with a philosophical understanding.
-Harmony Yoga do not teach Yoga and Ayurveda as a sport or as a healing system similar to modern allopathy.
+Harmony Yoga do not teach Yoga and Ayurveda as a sport, or as a healing system similar to modern allopathy.

 Personal Yoga lessons are given by Stephen Brandon.

 This approach is not for students who are in a hurry as indicated in the follow passage.